Daniel Ladinsky

 Daniel Ladinsky (born 1948) is an American poet and interpreter of mystical poetry, born and raised in St. Louis, Missouri.
 Over a twenty-year period, beginning in 1978, he spent extensive time in a spiritual community at Meherabad, in western India, where he worked in a rural clinic free to the poor, and lived with the intimate disciples and family of Meher Baba.

-He has written four works which he claims are based on poetry of 14th-century Persian Sufi poet Hafiz: I Heard God Laughing (1996), The Subject Tonight Is Love (1996) The Gift (1999), and A Year With Hafiz: Daily Contemplations, (2011) as well as an anthology, Love Poems from God: Twelve Sacred Voices from the East and West (2002), and The Purity of Desire: 100 Poems of Rumi (2012).
+Though he cannot read Persian, he has written four works which he claims are based on poetry of 14th-century Persian Sufi poet Hafiz: I Heard God Laughing (1996), The Subject Tonight Is Love (1996) The Gift (1999), and A Year With Hafiz: Daily Contemplations, (2011) as well as an anthology, Love Poems from God: Twelve Sacred Voices from the East and West (2002), and The Purity of Desire: 100 Poems of Rumi (2012).
 In introductions to his books, Ladinsky notes that he offers interpretations and renderings of the poets, rather than literal or scholarly translations.
 His work is based on conveying and being "faithful to the living spirit" of Hafiz, Rumi, and other mystic poets.

 Hafez scholars have argued that his writings have no connection to the great Persian poets.

 In 2017 Ladinsky published Darling, I Love You: Poems from the Hearts of Our Glorious Mutts, featuring his original haiku, illustrated by Patrick McDonnell, creator of the internationally syndicated MUTTS comic strip.

 Early life and background

 Ladinsky was born and brought up in suburbs of St. Louis, Missouri, where his father was a wealthy developer.
 He grew up with two brothers, and had a Jewish upbring as his father was Jewish, though he was also baptized as a Catholic, as his mother was Christian.
 After studying in small colleges, at age 20, he enrolled at the University of Arizona.
 During this period he came across the book God Speaks, by Meher Baba, and poetry by Rumi, both of which had a deep impact on him.
 At the back of the Meher Baba book, he found the address of the five centers dedicated to the spiritual master.
 Some time later, as Ladinsky recounted in an interview, intending to drive towards the Andes mountain, he took a detour of a thousand miles, and stopped at the Meher Baba Center at Myrtle Beach, South Carolina.
 There, he met the disciple Kitty Davy, then in her seventies, who had spent twenty years in India with Meher Baba.
-He stayed at the Center for a few months, when Davy advised him to go back to his family, and to find a job that would let him work with his hands.
+He stayed at the center for a few months, when Davy advised him to go back to his family, and to find a job that would let him work with his hands.
 Back home, his father helped him join a carpentry school.